 Level of Severity: High

-This is one of the worst yet most easily avoided mistakes I come across…all too frequently!
+This is one of the worst, yet most easily avoided mistakes we come across.

 Did you know your website can have multiple versions, all live at the same time?

 All four variations could show the same page and site!

 Although the content would be exactly the same, search engines will see these domains as entirely separate websites — which can cause problems and conflict with indexation — not to mention confusion for users.
 You could also end up with all your ‘sites’ indexed and linked to from other domains.

 - First, ensure you select a preferred domain in Google Search Console.

 - Check the listed domain variations above on your own domain, to see if they automatically redirect to your master domain URL.

 - If they don’t: Houston, we may have a problem!